-An installment loan is a type of loan that allows a borrower to take out a lump sum of money that will be repaid over a set period with scheduled, set payments.
+An installment loan allows a borrower to take out a lump sum of money that will be repaid over a set period with scheduled, set payments.

-There are multiple different reasons you may find yourself in need of an installment loan if you are unemployed.
-If you find that you are ineligible for federal assistance programs, or that they are not enough for you, it may be time to look into how to get an installment loan.
+You may find yourself in need of an installment loan for multiple reasons if you are unemployed.
+If you find that you are ineligible for federal assistance programs or that they are not enough for you, it may be time to look into how to get an installment loan.

 Sometimes federal assistance programs are not enough to support you and your family until you find a new job.
 Sometimes people are ineligible for these programs and will have no income coming in at all.

-Whatever situation you find yourself in, installment loans are a great way to make sure that you have the funds needed to support you and your family.
+Whatever situation you find yourself in, installment loans are a great way to ensure you have the funds needed to support you and your family.

 To increase your chance of being approved, make sure that you include all income sources you still have, including 401(k) distributions, disability income, unemployment benefits, rental property income, child support, and more.

 Additionally, if you need cash on hand, try getting a part-time job or seeking out freelance work.
 This will help you as you apply for your installment loan.

 Becoming unexpectedly unemployed is stressful for anyone.
 Here are some other ways to ensure you are approved for a loan if needed during a difficult time.

 Each lender is going to be different, so you must do some research before committing to one.
 Additionally, some lenders are going to be better suited for people with good or fair credit, while some lenders specifically work for borrowers with bad credit.